gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

     the cache (common in web applications), set this value to `false`.

-2. Setting the `enable-auto-reconnect` attribute to `true` (the default is `false`) lets a disconnected [vmware-gemfire-short-name] member automatically reconnect and rejoin the [vmware-gemfire-short-name] cluster.
+2. Setting the `enable-auto-reconnect` attribute to `true` (the default is `false`) lets a disconnected GemFire member automatically reconnect and rejoin the GemFire cluster.
-    For more details, see [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-member-reconnect.html) in the [vmware-gemfire-short-name] product documentation.
+    For more details, see [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-member-reconnect.html) in the GemFire product documentation.

-3. Setting the `use-bean-factory-locator` attribute to `true` (it defaults to `false`) applies only when both Spring (XML) configuration metadata and [vmware-gemfire-short-name] `cache.xml` is used to configure the [vmware-gemfire-short-name] cache node (whether client or peer).
+3. Setting the `use-bean-factory-locator` attribute to `true` (it defaults to `false`) applies only when both Spring (XML) configuration metadata and GemFire `cache.xml` is used to configure the GemFire cache node (whether client or peer).
-    This option lets [vmware-gemfire-short-name] components (such as `CacheLoader`) expressed in `cache.xml` be auto-wired with beans (such as `DataSource`) defined in the Spring application context.
+    This option lets GemFire components (such as `CacheLoader`) expressed in `cache.xml` be auto-wired with beans (such as `DataSource`) defined in the Spring application context.
     This option is typically used in conjunction with `cache-xml-location`.

-4. Setting the `use-cluster-configuration` attribute to `true` (the default is `false`) enables a [vmware-gemfire-short-name] member to retrieve the common, shared Cluster-based configuration from a Locator.
-For more details, see [Overview of the Cluster Configuration Service](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/configuring-cluster_config-gfsh_persist.html) in the [vmware-gemfire-short-name] product documentation.
+4. Setting the `use-cluster-configuration` attribute to `true` (the default is `false`) enables a GemFire member to retrieve the common, shared Cluster-based configuration from a Locator.
+For more details, see [Overview of the Cluster Configuration Service](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/configuring-cluster_config-gfsh_persist.html) in the GemFire product documentation.

 5. Example of a `TransactionListener` callback declaration that uses a bean reference.
 The referenced bean must implement